ongardie/configs/debian-on-zfs.md

 ## Shell from another computer

+Connect to the internet.
 Start an SSH server on the live image:

 ```sh
 sudo apt update